PerryPengLi/scraper/README.md

 In this program, A Python library named Selenium is used to do step 1, and BeautifulSoup Library is used to do step 2.

-More documentation can be found at these 2 sites:
+More documentation can be found at these 2 sites respectively:

     http://docs.seleniumhq.org/
     http://www.crummy.com/software/BeautifulSoup/bs4/doc/